 Grovehill Future is one of the first areas in Dacorum to test out the new planning powers.

-After a successful examination, a date for a local referendum will be arranged to allow residents in the area the opportunity to decide whether they wish the Neighbourhood Plan for Grovehill to be used by us as a planning policy document.
+A date for a local referendum has now been agreed with the Forum for Thursday 15 February 2018.
+This will give Grovehill residents the opportunity to vote on whether they wish the Neighbourhood Plan to be used by us as a planning policy document.

-For more information on the status of this Neighbourhood Plan, and to view supporting documents, please visit our Grovehill journey page.
+For more information on the current status of this Neighbourhood Plan and to view supporting documents, please visit our Grovehill journey page.

 You can read more about the Neighbourhood Planning process on the Gov.uk website.